 History of the Festival

-In the years between the festivals the Whanganui Literary Trust has run a variety of events to celebrate writing, reading and literature in our community.
+In the years between the festivals, the Whanganui Literary Trust has run a variety of events to celebrate writing, reading and literature in our community.
+In 2012 we ran a series of open-mic poetry events and were also part of Whanganui Mainstreet’s Caboodle, where we hosted local poets on a soapbox stage as well as running a haiku competition in conjunction with the Whanganui Regional Museum.
 In October 2012 we commemorated the anniversary of the death of seminal Whanganui poet James K Baxter.
-Audience members shared memories of the poet and a play was performed – Requiem for Sebastian – which Baxter wrote.
+Audience members shared memories of the poet and Baxter's play Requiem for Sebastian was performed.

 In 2013 we had another fantastic Festival featuring Joe Bennett, Witi Ihimaera, Grant Smithies, Gregory O'Brien and more.

 The 2015 festival featured a range of well-known writers across genres, including Charlotte Grimshaw, Rachael King, Nalini Singh, Jarrod Gilbert, and Nicky Hager.